cwroberts401/pomodoro_project/README.md

 > A simple pomodoro focus timer built using React.js

-A classic verison of the pomodoro timer that lets the user adjust the focus and break timers, and displays a progress bar as each session progresses.
+A classic verison of the pomodoro timer that lets the user adjust the focus and break timers.

 ## Screenshots